When you've climbed a flight of stairs, it's rather common to wonder about the number of steps you've covered.

 The depth of landing in the direction of travel shall be not less than 36 inches (914 mm).

 It also limits the length of a flight of stairs as only the length after accommodating the landing is available for stairs.

 The number of steps you should have in your home or building should be based on the space available and your ceiling height.

 For obtaining permits and reasons of safety, you also need to comply with the residential code requirements insisted on by your local approving authority.

 The standards in the building codes have been arrived upon through years of research and revisions.

 Following those standards will likely result in the best experience for users of the stairs as well.

 Frequently Asked Questions (FAQ)

-Typically a flight of stairs has 13-15 steps.
-This means 50 flights of stairs will most likely have 650 to 750 steps.
+Considering that a typical flight of stairs has 13 to 15 steps, 50 flights of stairs will most likely have 650 to 750 steps.

 What is the Size of the Guardrails for Staircases?